Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     of the toolchain everywhere.
 But it also means we cannot change it back to 21.04 but need to re-install then.

+  * Can we make the whole system independent of the name of the system repository so that we can change that with as little trouble as possible?

 Changes compared to design 0.3: